-- The first step is to wash and peel 4-5 large sweet potatoes.
+- The first step is to wash and peel 2 large or 4-5 small sweet potatoes.
 A vegetable peeler works great to remove the skins.
 It's also important to cut out any tough or dark spots from the skin.

 - Once the potatoes are peeled dice them into pieces.
 It's important they are relatively uniform in size to ensure even cooking.